1867

 -At a dinner party in William J. Pirrie's London mansion, Ismay

-discusses the construction of two huge ships (with a third to be
+discusses the construction of two huge ships (with a third to be added

-Atlantic luxury passenger trade.
+passenger trade.

 1908

-July 29: White Star owners, including Ismay, approve in principle
+July 29: White Star owners, including Ismay, approve in principle the

-assistance of his nephew Thomas Andrews.
+his nephew Thomas Andrews.

 July 31: A contract letter is signed for construction in the Belfast

-shipyards of Olympic, Titanic, and a third sister ship (Britannic)
+shipyards of Olympic, Titanic, and a third sister ship (Britannic) to

-level.
-Final cost: £1,500,000 or approx. $7,500,000.
-New docks have
+£1,500,000 or approx. $7,500,000.
+New docks have to accommodate the size

-to accommodate the size of these ships.
-Harland & Wolff build
+of these ships.
+Harland & Wolff build specially strengthened slips to

-under which the will be built.
+take their weight, and a new gantry under which the will be built.

 December 16: Keel laid down for Harland & Wolff yard number 400 -